Zorbing: History

-A Russian article on the Zorb mentions a similar device having debuted in 1973.
+A Russian article on the zorb mentions a similar device having debuted in 1973.
 In the early 1980s, the Dangerous Sports Club constructed a giant sphere (reportedly 23 m across) with a gimbal arrangement supporting two deck chairs inside.
 This device was eventually cut up for scrap.
 Human spheres have been depicted in mass media since 1990 when the Gladiators event "Atlaspheres" first aired, albeit with steel balls.

-In 1994, three investors created the firm ZORB Limited in New Zealand to create suitable spheres for humans and to commercialize sphereing.
+In 1994, three investors created the firm ZORB Limited in New Zealand to create suitable balls for humans and to commercialize zorbing.
 Their business model was to develop the activity via a franchise system.
-Zorbing entered the Concise Oxford English Dictionary in 2001 where it was defined as: "a sport in which a participant is secured inside an inner capsule in a large, transparent ball which is then rolled along the ground or down hills."
+Zorbing entered the Concise Oxford English Dictionary in 2001 in which it was defined as "a sport in which a participant is secured inside an inner capsule in a large, transparent ball which is then rolled along the ground or down hills."

 Construction

 The orb is double-sectioned, with one ball inside the other with an air layer in between (unlike the water walking ball, which is usually a single thin-walled ball).
 This acts as a shock absorber for the rider.
 Orbs are lightweight and made of flexible plastic.
 Many orbs have straps to hold the rider in place, while others leave the rider free to walk the orb around or be tossed about freely by the rolling motion.
 A typical orb is about 3 m in diameter with an inner orb size of about 2 m, leaving a 50–60 cm air cushion around the riders.
 The plastic is approximately 0.8 mm thick.
 The inner and outer orbs are connected by small nylon strings.
 Orbs have one or two tunnel-like entrances.